terrenceshi/portfolio_3d/README.md

 ## TO DO:

+ - figure out why some things can blur and opacity and others cant so u can make cs page look preetty

  - art height discrepency
     - either hardcode since height pixel values
     - or change the containers transition property such that it wont transition on width change